PT EN

 FD1D-0CCF-F878

-Ana Satiro has a MA in History, specialization in Civilizations of Middle East and Ancient Asia, by School of Social Sciences and Humanities (FCSH) of NOVA University of Lisbon, with a dissertation entitled "Between Hattusa and Babylon: the circulation of magical-medicinal knowledge between the 14th and the 13th centuries BC."
-She aimed at studying the processes of reception and transmission of magical-medicinal knowledge between these two great powers of ancient western Asia with the aim of highlighting a syncretic and, to a certain extent, original product, resulting from multiple transfer processes and cultural contacts.
-She integrated organizing committees for several activities, from events directed to the general public to scientific encounters at NOVA-FCSH, especially related to ancient Mesopotamia.
-She had a research internship under 4-OCEANS: Human History of Marine Life ERC - Grant Agreement No. 951649 (2022), and currently she integrates the research team of the exploratory project WATERS (CHAM, NOVA FCSH), being responsible for gathering and analysing material and iconographic data.
-Since 2023 she is a research assistant at CHAM- Centre for Humanities, NOVA FCSH & UAc, integrating the research group Environment, Interactions and Globalization which focuses on the historical processes of interaction between people and nature in different geographical and temporal contexts.
-Her research interests include History of Science and Medicine, namely the transmission of magical-medicinal knowledge in ancient western Asia (with/by the Mesopotamian specialists).
+Ana Satiro has an MA in History, specialization in Civilizations of the Middle East and Ancient Asia, from the School of Social Sciences and Humanities of NOVA University of Lisbon (NOVA FCSH), with a dissertation entitled "Between Hattusa and Babylon: the circulation of magical-medicinal knowledge between the 14th and the 13th centuries BC."
+In this dissertation, she aimed to study the processes of reception and transmission of magical-medical knowledge between these two great powers of ancient western Asia to highlight the syncretic and, to a certain extent, original product resulting from multiple transfer processes and cultural contacts.
+She integrated organizing committees for several activities, from events directed to different publics to scientific events at NOVA FCSH, especially related to ancient Mesopotamia.
+She had a research internship under 4-OCEANS: Human History of Marine Life ERC - Grant Agreement No. 951649 (2022), and currently, she integrates the research team of the exploratory project WATERS- Amidst 'ever-flowing water' - tracing aquatic symbols and metaphors in Lower Mesopotamia religion (c.
+3300 - 1800 BCE) (CHAM, NOVA FCSH), being responsible for gathering and analysing material and iconographic data.
+Since 2023, she has been a researcher at CHAM, integrating the research group Environment, Interactions and Globalization, which pays particular attention to the circulation and contacts of human groups, as well as their interaction with nature, and impact in the historical processes, in different geographical and temporal contexts.
+Currently, she is a PhD student in Ancient History at NOVA FCSH, with a scholarship financed by the Foundation for Science and Technology (FCT), looking to develop a research project focusing on the processes of transfer and reception of Babylonian magical-medicinal knowledge in various contexts in Western Asia in the 14th and 13th centuries BC.

-The contens of this page are responsability of the reseacher.
+The contents of this page are the responsibility of the researcher.